allthingslinux/tux/docs/content/user/features/gif-limiter.md

 ---
 title: GIF Limiter
 description: Automatically prevents GIF spam in Discord channels by rate limiting GIF messages.
+tags:
+  - user-guide
+  - features
+  - moderation
 ---

 # GIF Limiter

-!!! wip "Work in progress"
+!!! warning "Work in progress"
     This section is a work in progress.
 Please help us by contributing to the documentation.

 The GIF Limiter feature automatically prevents GIF spam in Discord channels by rate limiting GIF messages.
 This helps maintain conversation quality and prevents channels from being flooded with animated images.